Table of Contents

 An innovative method of improving joint health is the use of red light therapy.
-Red light therapy is a NASA-developed technology that uses specific wavelengths of red and near infrared light to improve certain aspects of health.
+Red light therapy is a NASA-developed technology that uses specific wavelengths of red and near-infrared light to improve certain aspects of health.

 Research shows that these wavelengths of light act on small subcellular organs in each cell called mitochondria.
 Mitochondria play an important role in energy production and in suppressing inflammation.
-In much the same way that skin cells are stimulated to produce extra pigment when exposed to ultraviolet light, the action of mitochondria are though to be enhanced with exposure to red light.
+In much the same way that skin cells are stimulated to produce extra pigment when exposed to ultraviolet light, the action of mitochondria is thought to be enhanced with exposure to red light.
 Red light has a long wavelength when compared to other forms of light, allowing it to penetrate far deeper into the body and reach tissues like the tissues in joints.

-Red light therapy is often used to promote joint health because of the anti inflammatory effects that it has been shown to cause.
+Red light therapy is often used to promote joint health because of the anti-inflammatory effects that it has been shown to cause.
 Red light therapy can penetrate deep into the joints, and research has shown that it can improve joint pain and joint function.